MicrosoftDocs/OfficeDocs-Support/Exchange/ExchangeServer/client-connectivity/exchange-security-update-issues.md

 You need to uninstall the previous installed IU before applying this SU as it is cumulative.
 You can find previous IU’s in add/remove programs.

+### Setup shows installing older CU or setup fails installing language pack

+**Issue**

+Your upgrading to latest CU but setup shows installing existing CU on the server OR the setup fails with following error:

+Couldn't open package **'C:\Program Files\Microsoft\Exchange Server\V15\bin\Setup\<package name>** This installation package could not be opened.
+Verify that the package exists and that you can access it, or contact the application vendor to verify that this is a valid Windows Installer package.
+Error code is 1619. ---> System.ComponentModel.Win32Exception: This installation package could not be opened.
+Verify that the package exists and that you can access it, or contact the application vendor to verify that this is a valid Windows Installer package

+**Resolution**

+The issue occurs if you have started installation from Windows PowerShell and used Setup.EXE command

+If you run an upgrade using PowerShell, use either of following commands (considering Exchange cumulative update media is mounted on D Drive):

+".\setup.exe /m:upgrade /IAcceptExchangeServerLicenseTerms" (PowerShell) or
+"D:\setup.exe /m:upgrade /IAcceptExchangeServerLicenseTerms" (PowerShell and command prompt) to start the command.

+**Issue**

+You may see the following error:

+>Installation cannot continue.
+The Setup Wizard has determined that this Interim Update is incompatible with the current Microsoft Exchange Server 2013 Cumulative Update 23 configuration.

+**Resolution**

+You need to uninstall the previous installed IU before applying this SU as it is cumulative.
+You can find previous IU’s in add/remove programs.

 ## Additional information

 ### How to update .NET when migrating from an unsupported CU